 The organization expanded its statewide presence, establishing offices in Albany and Rome, and took a leading role in organizing the first Parent Leadership Coalition Navigator Teams.

-Parent to Parent implemented an online pictorial, consumer-friendly “Roadmap to Disability Services.”
+Parent to Parent implemented an online pictorial, consumer-friendly “Roadmap to Services.”
 The Roadmap was and is wildly successful!

 A partnership with the Goizueta Foundation enabled the Spanish Peer Support Project to expand to rural counties with a more comprehensive translation and interpretation services.

 Parent to Parent’s database applications were recognized by TechBridge’s Advancing Community Through Technology (ACTT) award as being one of the top three most innovative uses of technology by a Georgia nonprofit agency.

 Parent to Parent collaborated with Children’s Healthcare of Atlanta to promote healthcare insurance coverage for all families with children with disabilities.
 AND the Spanish Parent Project began expanding the Parent Support Model to parents whose primary language is Spanish.

 The organization proudly announced the completion of a two-year project…the Parent to Parent Resource Directory available on the Internet (The Special Needs Database).

 Parent to Parent hosted the International Parent to Parent Conference in Atlanta.
 The conference provided an opportunity for parents, family members, and people with disabilities to come together and learn how best to support individuals with disabilities and their families.
 More than 1,000 parents, family members and professionals attended.

 Parent to Parent faced it’s first real threat to its funding.
 The Governor’s redirection of 5% of the Department of Human Resources (DHR) budget caused DHR to recommend complete elimination of our program services.
 Parent to Parent supporters rallied and all funding was restored.